v2.0.9New: annotations, bookmarks, message votes, ChatGPT export import, safer transfer restore, compressed raw archive.

 02

-Vault lines, raw records, offsets, session state, and attachments are encrypted with AES-256-GCM before they become the protected copy.
+Memory archive lines, raw records, offsets, session state, skills, and attachments are encrypted with AES-256-GCM before they become the protected copy.

 nonce(12) + tag(16) + ciphertext